Welcome to Stockwood Medical Centre

 This is an important announcement about coronavirus.
 If you have any symptoms of coronavirus such as a new persistent dry cough, fever or loss of taste or smell, please do not come to the surgery.

 If you have been in contact with anyone with confirmed infection, please do not come to the surgery – please self-isolate for at least 7 days and check the latest information at www.111.nhs.uk/covid-19.
 If your symptoms have become worse, use the NHS 111 online service.
 If you do not have access online, please call NHS 111 service for further advice.

 Most clinical appointments have been changed to telephone calls, so please wait for the clinician to call you, if you have a pre-booked appointment.
 Following your telephone consultation the clinician may invite you to attend a face to face appointment at the surgery.
 If you are invited to attend please do not arrive early as our waiting room is currently closed.

 PLEASE ENSURE YOU WEAR A FACE COVERING IF ATTENDING THE SURGERY.
 Click here for more information on when to wear a face covering, how to make your own and a printable exemption badge

 Reduce the spread of the virus ensure you wash your hands regularly

-If you have a routine appointment booked, eg for injections or dressings, still attend your appointment if you have not been notified of a cancellation.
+If you have a routine appointment booked, eg for injections or dressings, still attend your appointment unless you have not been notified of a cancellation.

 Child Immunisations Clinic